-10. 11plus.co.uk (Grammar)
+10. 11plus.co.uk (Grammar Schools)

 This is a useful and well-built site.
 The free resources are fairly limited (you need to buy credits in order to go beyond the initial tests) and you have to get through a couple of sign-up forms, for you and for your child, to access most of them; but the tests are effectively constructed and quite entertaining.
 Quirkily animated figures jive across the screen to celebrate a correct answer, which makes me smile at least.

-11. 11plusdiy.co.uk (Grammar & Some Independent)
+11. 11plusdiy.co.uk (Grammar & Some Independent Schools)

-This site has some useful free resources for verbal and non-verbal reasoning, including practice papers and video tutorials.
+This site has some useful free resources for verbal and non-verbal reasoning exams, including practice papers and video tutorials.
 The free maths papers are also good, with a wide range of questions – some of which are quite challenging.

-12. The Tutoress (Independent & Grammar)
+12. The Tutoress (Independent & Grammar Schools, Past Papers)

-There are also a couple of Victoria’s own papers to download, which are pitched at a readily accessible level.
+There are also a couple of Victoria’s own 11-plus papers to download, which are pitched at an accessible level.

-13. St Paul’s Girls’ School (Independent)
+13. St Paul’s Girls’ School (Independent 11-plus, Challenging Maths)

 The maths exams are particularly good, though the lack of answers means that parents who aren’t confident with maths may find them a challenge to mark.
 Some of the questions go beyond the usual 11+ mathematics syllabus (see Paper 1, question C2, for example!), so don’t panic if your child is baffled.